PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

 - Shows proper message when no report available in the entity.
 - For each legal entity shows one separate  table.
 - Each table has one ADD button and vertmor action where it shows Delete action.
-  - Delete is not applicable for the current legal entity so vertmore action is not available for it
+  - Delete is not applicable for the current legal entity so vertmore action is not available for it.
   - On click of ADD button, opens the add report dialog for that legal entity.
 - Table has following columns
   - Section